Fortifications of Antwerp: First fortification ca. 10th century AD

 Antwerp, 1st fortification from 11th century.
 Sketch on a 19th-century streetmap, with overlay of 19th century construction of Scheldt quais.

 Since the Treaty of Verdun (843) the river Scheldt was the natural and political border between the County of Flanders (belonging to the Kingdom of France) to the west and the Holy Roman Empire to the east.
 In 980 the German Emperor Otto II awarded Antwerp a margraviate, and ordered a fortification built on the wharf, part of his fortification program for his western border.
 Around 1106 the Counts of Leuven, the later Dukes of Brabant, acquired the Margraviate of Antwerp, and it continued to be part of the Duchy of Brabant until the end of the Ancien Régime.

 The first fortification consisted of a wall and ditch surrounding an enceinte built partly on the wharf.
 The wall was about 5 m high and 1.35 m thick and the ditch (on the north and southside of the fortification wall) was about 5 m-10 m wide.
 The ditch was located at the north and eastside at the current location of the street called Burchtgracht (a name that translates literally into "fortress ditch"), in the south it was at the Palingbrug.
 In 1104 Emperor Hendrik IV reinforced the walls to 12 m high and 2 m thick.
 The remnants of this wall can still be seen near the west face of the Vleeshuis at the end of the Vleeehuisstraat.

 The wharf was a dry landmass, a dry hill protruding about 30 m into the main track of the river Scheldt (measured from the current 19th-century Scheldt-quayside).
 The enceinte within the wall was about 2.5 ha in size, and contained 3 streets: the old Steenstraat (the current ramp leading to the het Steen building), the Zakstraat and the Mattestraat, and there was a square : the Burgplein.
-The rivershore sloped steeply into the river at the south and west of the wharf and more gently at the northside (the quays in the drawings to the right were constructed at a later date).
-On the westside there was only a fortification wall (no ditch) facing the river with a tollhouse at the wharfgate.
+The river shore sloped steeply into the river at the south and west of the wharf and more gently at the northside (the quays in the drawings to the right were constructed at a later date).
+On the westside there was only a fortification wall (no ditch) facing the river with a tollhouse at the wharf gate.
 Within the enceinte the most important buildings were: